gleitz/howdoi/README.rst

 Extension Development
 -----------

-The ``extension`` folder contains the ``code-editor-integration`` and ``vscode-ext`` folder.

-The ``code-editor-integration`` folder contains files that simplify the process of integrating howdoi as a code editor extension.

-The ``vscode-ext`` folder contains files that contribute to the Visual Studio Code howdoi extension.

-To simplify the process of integrating howdoi as a code editor extension, edit the files within the ``code-editor-integration`` folder.
+To simplify the process of integrating howdoi as a code editor extension, edit the files within the ``extension/code-editor-integration`` folder.

-To improve upon the Visual Studio Code howdoi extension, edit the files within the ``vscode-ext`` folder and republish the extension.
+To improve upon the Visual Studio Code howdoi extension, edit the files within the ``extension/vscode-ext`` folder and republish the extension.

 Code Editor Integration
 ~~~~~~~~~~~~~~~~~~~~~~